UcarLab/CMVerify/README.md

 Installation
 ------------

-To install CMVerify, you can use `pip`:
+To install CMVerify, you can use `pip` (currently in testing):

-    pip install cmverify
+     pip install -i https://test.pypi.org/simple/ CMVerify-LukeTrinity

-Alternatively, if you'd like to install the package from source:
+Alternatively, if you'd like to install the package from source, the repo will be made public upon publication:

     git clone https://github.com/luketrinityjax/CMVerify_v0.git
     cd CMVerify